CarvunisLab/iRibo/README.md

 ## GenerateTranslationProfile:

 Generate a genome-wide translation profile using aligned ribo-seq reads.
 This step generates several output files:
-- translation_calls: Read statistics per ORF.
+- translation_calls: Statistics on ribo-seq reads mapping to each ORF.
-- null_distribution: Null distribution read statistics per ORF.
+- null_distribution: Statistics on scrambled reads for each ORF, used to generate a null distribution and calculate the false discovery rate.
-- all_passed_reads_f: Quality-passed forward strand reads.
+- all_passed_reads_f: Information on plus strand reads that pass quality control.
-- all_passed_reads_r: Quality-passed reverse strand reads (similar to forward).
+- all_passed_reads_r: Information on minus strand reads that pass quality control.
-- riboseq_reads_plus.wig: Tracks of forward strand reads.
+- riboseq_reads_plus.wig: Tracks of plus strand ribo-seq reads.
+Can be visualized in a genome browser.
-- riboseq_reads_minus.wig: Tracks of reverse strand reads.
+- riboseq_reads_minus.wig: Tracks of minus strand ribo-seq reads.
+Can be visualized in a genome browser.

 To run:
 ./iRibo --RunMode=GenerateTranslationProfile --Genome=path/to/genome.fa --Riboseq=path/to/sams.txt --CandidateORFs=path/to/candidate_orfs